Everything you need to know about the Lafayette Football Class of 2019

 Contact Coach Link:

-Link helped guide the 2013 Wildcats to their first ever appearance in the FCS National Semifinal and their 10th straight berth in the FCS Playoffs under head coach Sean McDonnell.
+Link previously served as the linebackers coach at the University of New Hampshire from 2012-13, helping guide the 2013 Wildcats to their first ever appearance in the FCS National Semifinal and their 10th straight berth in the FCS Playoffs under head coach Sean McDonnell.
 New Hampshire managed victories over Lafayette, Maine and Southeastern Louisiana before losing to eventual national champion North Dakota State.

 At UNH, Link oversaw the development of Akil Anderson and Shane McNeely, who finished the 2013 season with 124 and 120 tackles, respectively.
 The UNH defense improved from 26 sacks in 2012 to 43 in 2013, ranking fifth in the nation and first in the Colonial Athletic Association.
 New Hampshire’s defense was 15th in the nation in scoring defense (21.2 points per game), 22nd nationally in tackles for loss and led the CAA in turnover margin (+5).